matthieu-vergne/Progress/README.md

 ProgressUtil.displayProgress(progress, period, launchDisplayer, regularDisplayer, terminationDisplayer);
 ```

 Many variations are provided to adapt to different needs, but they generally call the two above.
+Feel free to look at the [samples](https://github.com/matthieu-vergne/Progress/tree/master/progress-samples/src/main/java/fr/vergne/progress/sample) to see concrete uses of the different displays.

 ## And more...